hassy/hassy.github.com/_posts/2021-01-20-production-load-testing.md

 Does your team run load tests in production?
 Please let me know on Twitter and I'll add you to the list.
 -->

-## It is risky, but those risks can be managed
+## It *is* risky, but those risks can be managed

-Yes indeed, the idea can feel dangerous, and running load tests on prod can introduce extra risk, but it can also be done safely and in a measured and managed manner.
-Risk can be managed, that's a huge chunk of what we do as engineers.
+Yes indeed, the idea can feel dangerous, and running load tests on `prod` does introduce extra risk, but it *can* be done safely and in a measured and managed manner.
+Risk can be managed -- that's a huge chunk of what we do as engineers.

-Production load testing is not rocket science, and it's not magic.
+Production load testing **is not rocket science, and it's not magic**.
 No arcane knowledge is required to run production load tests.
 All that's needed is a perspective shift and some communication across teams and departments to get everyone on board.
 The rest is straightforward engineering that you're probably already doing.

 ## Types of production load tests

-There are three ways to add load in production (which can be mixed and matched when needed):
+There are three ways to add load in production (which can be mixed and matched as needed):

 1. Traffic replay and amplification
 2. Adding synthetic traffic
 3. Dark traffic

-(These same approaches is how you’d test an isolated component or a subset of a system in a staging environment for example.
+(These same approaches is how you’d also test an isolated component or a subset of a system in a staging environment for example.
 They're not unique to prod.)

 ### Traffic replay

-Traffic replay & amplification is as the name suggests capturing some production traffic and replaying it, perhaps with an amplification factor, back onto production.
+Traffic replay & amplification is, as the name suggests, capturing some production traffic and replaying it, perhaps with an amplification factor, back onto production.
 This works well for systems which respond to or process isolated single requests with no dependencies between them.
 For websites, a classic example would be a news website without much personalisation, or a classifieds website.
-For an API, a good example might be an analytics event ingestion API which receives JSON payloads describing some events.
+For an API, a good example might be an analytics event ingestion API which receives JSON payloads describing some discrete events.

-There is one obvious caveat here - you don’t want to create a runaway loop here which infinitely feeds itself and blows everything up.
+There is one obvious caveat here - you don’t want to create a runaway loop which infinitely feeds itself and blows everything up.
 The way you avoid that is by being able to distinguish real traffic from replayed traffic at the capture point, and having some intelligence in the traffic replay layer to make sure it does not exceed a certain threshold of extra traffic above real traffic.

 ### Synthetic traffic

 For systems which expose a transactional interface, i.e. where later requests can depend on earlier requests - you will probably not be replaying traffic.
 This can as simple as an API with an authentication step, where the first request may request a token which is then included with every subsequent request, or something more complex like a headless CMS system or an e-commerce system, where a client searches for keywords, browses results returned based on those searches, adds products to basket, and eventually goes through a checkout process.
 Essentially anything with a session of some sort.

-For these systems, what you would do is write definitions of common user journeys and scenarios, parameterised and randomised of course, and run them against production.
+For these systems, what you would do is write definitions of common user journeys and scenarios, parameterised and randomised to send realistic requests to the system, and run them against production.

 ### Dark traffic